-The Historical Preservation Commission meets the 2nd Tuesday of the month at 5:15 pm in the Municipal Building.
-All applications shall be received by the 1st Tuesday of the month to make the agenda for the next meeting.
+The Historical Preservation Commission meets the first Tuesday of the month at 5:15 pm in the Municipal Building.
+All applications shall be received by the last Tuesday of the previous month to make the agenda for the next meeting.

 Historic Preservation Staff